AtharvaJadhav/event-management-system/README.md

    - Conflicting events are flagged, and newly created events are highlighted for 30 seconds.
 5. **Delete Events:**
    - Use the trash icon to remove events instantly.

-## 💡 Why This Rocks
-- **Real-world simulation:** Handles async, real-time event ingestion like a production system.
-- **AI at the core:** Uses LLMs for robust, flexible event parsing.
-- **Beautiful, modern UX:** Demo-ready for any audience.
-- **Date-aware:** Always parses events relative to your current date.

 ---